-(2)Self-employment tax and net investment income tax.
-The deduction under section 199A does not reduce net earnings from self-employment under section 1402 or net investment income under section 1411.

-(3)Commonwealth of Puerto Rico.
-If all of an individual's QBI from sources within the Commonwealth of Puerto Rico is taxable under section 1 of the Code for a taxable year, then for purposes of determining the QBI of such individual for such taxable year, the term "United States" includes the Commonwealth of Puerto Rico.

-(4)Coordination with alternative minimum tax.
-For purposes of determining alternative minimum taxable income under section 55, the deduction allowed under section 199A(a) for a taxable year is equal in amount to the deduction allowed under section 199A(a) in determining taxable income for that taxable year (that is, without regard to any adjustments under sections 56 through 59).

-(5)Imposition of accuracy-related penalty on underpayments.
-For rules related to the imposition of the accuracy-related penalty on underpayments for taxpayers who claim the deduction allowed under section 199A, see section 6662(d)(1)(C).

-(6)Reduction for income received from cooperatives.
-In the case of any trade or business of a patron of a specified agricultural or horticultural cooperative, as defined in section 199A(g)(4), the amount of section 199A deduction determined under paragraphs (c) or (d) of this section with respect to such trade or business must be reduced by the lesser of:

-(i) Nine percent of the QBI with respect to such trade or business as is properly allocable to qualified payments received from such cooperative, or

-(ii) 50 percent of the W-2 wages with respect to such trade or business as are so allocable as determined under §1.199A-2.

-(f) Effective/applicability date.
+- (2) Disregarded entities.
+An entity with a single owner that is treated as disregarded as an entity separate from its owner under §301.7701-3 of this chapter is disregarded for purposes of section 199A and §§1.199A-1 through 1.199A-6. - (3) Self-employment tax and net investment income tax.
+The deduction allowed under section 199A does not reduce net earnings from self-employment under section 1402 or net investment income under section 1411. - (4) Commonwealth of Puerto Rico.
+If all of an individual's QBI from sources within the Commonwealth of Puerto Rico is taxable under section 1 of the Code for a taxable year, then for purposes of determining the QBI of such individual for such taxable year, the term "United States" includes the Commonwealth of Puerto Rico. - (5) Coordination with alternative minimum tax.
+For purposes of determining alternative minimum taxable income under section 55, the deduction allowed under section 199A(a) for a taxable year is equal in amount to the deduction allowed under section 199A(a) in determining taxable income for that taxable year (that is, without regard to any adjustments under sections 56 through 59). - (6) Imposition of accuracy-related penalty on underpayments.
+For rules related to the imposition of the accuracy-related penalty on underpayments for taxpayers who claim the deduction allowed under section 199A, see section 6662(d)(1)(C). - (7) Reduction for income received from cooperatives.
+In the case of any trade or business of a patron of a specified agricultural or horticultural cooperative, as defined in section 199A(g)(4), the amount of section 199A deduction determined under paragraphs (c) or (d) of this section with respect to such trade or business must be reduced by the lesser of: - (i) Nine percent of the QBI with respect to such trade or business as is properly allocable to qualified payments received from such cooperative, or - (ii) 50 percent of the W-2 wages with respect to such trade or business as are so allocable as determined under §1.199A-2.

+(f) Effective/ applicability date-
-(1) General rule.
-Except as provided in paragraph (f)(2) of this section, the provisions of this section apply to taxable years ending after the date the Treasury decision adopting these regulations as final regulations is published in the Federal Register.
-However, taxpayers may rely on the rules of this section until the date the Treasury decision adopting these regulations as final regulations is published in the Federal Register.

-(2) Exception for non-calendar year RPE.
-For purposes of determining QBI, W-2 wages, and UBIA of qualified property, if an individual receives any of these items from an RPE with a taxable year that begins before January 1, 2018 and ends after December 31, 2017, such items are treated as having been incurred by the individual during the individual's taxable year in which or with which such RPE taxable year ends.
+- (1) General rule.
+Except as provided in paragraph (f)(2) of this section, the provisions of this section apply to taxable years ending after [INSERT DATE OF PUBLICATION IN THE FEDERAL REGISTER]. - (2) Exception for non-calendar year RPE.
+For purposes of determining QBI, W-2 wages, UBIA of qualified property, and the aggregate amount of qualified REIT dividends and qualified PTP income, if an individual receives any of these items from an RPE with a taxable year that begins before January 1, 2018, and ends after December 31, 2017, such items are treated as having been incurred by the individual during the individual's taxable year in which or with which such RPE taxable year ends.